 In both plants and animals, the cell membrane is a mosaic that consists of phospholipids, proteins, and cholesterol among other components that move fluidly within the membrane.

 Due to the nature of the phospholipids among other components, the cell membrane is flexible and thus capable of taking different shapes (this is the reason some cells can squeeze and pass through narrow gaps).

 The shape is also dependent on the functions and type of cells.
 For instance, because nerve cells have to pass signals to send information to and from the central nervous system, they tend to be elongated and branched.

 Plant cells, on the other hand, have a cell wall in addition to the cell membrane.
 Here, the cell wall is exterior to the cell membrane (the cell membrane lies beneath the cell wall) and thus surrounds the entire cell including the membrane.

-Here, it is worth noting that there are two types of cell walls in plants.
-These include:
+Here, it's worth noting that there are two types of cell walls in plants.

 Found in higher plants, the primary cell wall consists of cellulose (a polysaccharide), hemicellulose, and pectin.
 In addition, this wall has been shown to contain a number of other important structural components including glycoproteins, minerals, and phenolic esters.

 Here, studies have shown these components to be linked through covalent and non-covalent bonds.
 At one point pectin and glycoprotein among other components were suggested to be linked to each other through covalent bonds.